2020 Summer Student Fellowship & Internship Program

-- reviewing a list of project proposals submitted by an IHPI faculty mentor from a different academic unit than their own and contacting the faculty member to express interest
+- Reviewing a list of project proposals submitted by an IHPI faculty member from a different academic unit than their own and contacting the faculty member to express interest

 - Students apply based on their current program of study:

-- Fellowship: Doctoral-level and dual-degree Medical students apply for a 10-week summer fellowship
+- Fellowship: Doctoral-level or medical students apply for a 10-week summer fellowship

 - Internship: Master-level students apply for a 10-week summer internship

-- Students interested in receiving internship credit must work with their home academic unit to ensure that all internship requirements will be met.
+- Students interested in receiving internship credit must work with their home academic unit to ensure that all internship requirements are met.

-- Over the course of the summer students will have the opportunity to engage with U-M leaders, participate in a variety of educational activities, network with the other internship/fellowship students, and create a research poster for display at the annual IHPI Member Forum.
+- Throughout the summer, students will have the opportunity to engage with U-M leaders, participate in a variety of educational activities, network with the other internship/fellowship students, and create a research poster for display at the annual IHPI Member Forum.

 “I really enjoyed the structure of the program – a balance between working with an expert, attending seminars, and lunch-and-learns.” - Student participant